build-on-aws/bedrock-agents-streamlit/README.md

 - Select the created agent, then choose 'Delete'.

 4. Deregister Knowledge Base in Bedrock:
-- Access the Bedrock console, then navigate to “Knowledge base” under the Orchestration tab.
+- Access the Bedrock console, then navigate to “Knowledge base” under the Builder tools tab.
 - Select, then delete the created knowledge base.

 5. Clean Up Cloud9 Environment: